 First, make sure your infrastructure provider is designing and/or deploying a future-proofed network.
 Meaning, a network that won’t require re-engineering in the foreseeable future.
 It is best, and less costly in the long run, to deploy 5G-ready 4G infrastructure that is easily activated for 5G, rather than opting for short-term cost savings over the long-term cost of restructuring the network in years to come.

 The next important consideration is selecting the network infrastructure provider.
 An infrastructure contract with a single mobile network operator (MNO) may be a long-term restraint for your organisation due to the contractual obligations that must be met and the cost of breaking them or even changing provider at contract expiry.
 The infrastructure built by an existing MNO is tailored to the services and technology it offers.
-Neutral host infrastructure presents the options of flexibility and (re)negotiation.
+Shared (neutral host) infrastructure presents the options of flexibility and (re)negotiation.

 A neutral host network, owned and operated by a third party, provides wholesale mobile coverage solutions to MNOs or other communications service providers that can all use – share – a single network.
 Its greatest potential is to improve 5G and 4G network reach and capacity in rural areas, inside large buildings, in city-centres, and along major roads and railways.

 BAI Communications is an industry leader in providing 5G ready future-proofed, neutral host wireless and fibre-optic services tailored to suit the local environment.
-This capability sees BAI responsible for significant infrastructure projects that deliver cellular and Wi-Fi coverage in the major cities of New York, Toronto, and Hong Kong that serve as solid support for the neutral host private network business case.
+This capability sees BAI (and its sister company, Boldyn Networks) responsible for significant infrastructure projects that deliver cellular and Wi-Fi coverage in the major cities of New York and Hong Kong that serve as solid support for the neutral host private network business case.

-In perhaps the most significant example of a neutral host infrastructure project, Transport for London (TfL) recently awarded BAI Communications a 20-year contract to deliver high-speed mobile connectivity across the capital in the most advanced and largest infrastructure project of its type in the world.
-BAI’s partnership with TfL will establish a long-awaited backbone of connectivity with a city-wide integrated communications network delivering multi-carrier cellular, Wi-Fi, and fibre connectivity services.
+In perhaps the most significant example of a neutral host infrastructure project, Transport for London (TfL) awarded BAI Communications a 20-year contract to deliver high-speed mobile connectivity across the capital in the most advanced and largest infrastructure project of its type in the world.
+BAI’s partnership with TfL (now Boldyn Networks in the Northern Hemisphere) will establish a long-awaited backbone of connectivity with a city-wide integrated communications network delivering multi-carrier cellular, Wi-Fi, and fibre connectivity services.

 The 4G-enabled and 5G-ready communications network that BAI will build and operate as a neutral host for fixed and mobile operators will fast-track London’s evolution as a smart city.
 BAI will also help to create a safer, smarter London by building and operating critical communications infrastructure that will support police, fire, and ambulance services.